-Once implemented, this National Strategic Plan for ECI will enable Myanmar to address several Sustainable Development Goals, as well as its commitments under the Convention on the Rights of Children, and the Convention on the Rights of Persons with Disabilities.
+Once implemented, this National Strategic Plan for ECI will enable Myanmar to fulfil its commitments to the achievement of: several Sustainable Development Goals for education, health, nutrition, and environmental improvement; the Convention on the Rights of Children; and the Convention on the Rights of Persons with Disabilities.
 Above all, it will greatly improve the development of the nation's children.